 All Adults: The death rate from unintentional prescription drug overdoses is highest among middle-aged adults (40–49 years old).
 In 2004, over 7,500 Americans died of unintentional overdoses of opioid (or narcotic) analgesics (pain medications such as methadone, oxycodone, and hydrocodone), more people than from cocaine or heroin.

-To help combat preventable medication errors, Saint Mary’s Regional Medical Center invites River Valley residents to this month’s “Talk about Rx” Vintage Club luncheon on Wednesday, October 28.
+To help combat preventable medication errors, Saint Mary’s Regional Health System invites River Valley residents to this month’s “Talk about Rx” Vintage Club luncheon on Wednesday, October 28.
 Featured guests are pharmacists Melinda Reams and Yancy Walker with C&D Drug Store.

 “A key message to consumers is that if you are taking a medicine – especially if you are taking several medicines at the same time, including prescription or over-the-counter (OTC) – you should keep a current list, including the doses and how you take each medicine; and be sure to include vitamins, dietary supplements, or herbal remedies,” said Reams. ”Sharing your updated medicine list with your physician at every medical visit, as well as providing a copy to your pharmacist, can go a long way in promoting safe and appropriate medicine use.”